QuantAMMProtocol/QuantAMM-V1/pkg/pool-quantamm/README.md

 # Update weight runner

 The update weight runner really performs the coordination of weight updates while only performing DR and final setting functions.
-It is intended to be a singleton deployment that is recorded in the DAO to allow certain functionality to only be called by the vault and vice versa.
+It is intended to be a singleton deployment that is recorded in the DAO to allow certain functionality to only be called by the QuantAMM Base Pool and vice versa.

 ![](./update_rule_trigger_workflow.jpeg)